 As a passionate chamber musician, Finn has been involved in numerous events and performances in the UK, Europe and further afield.
 In July 2020, Finn was invited to cover for Narek Hakhnazaryan at the Festival ‘Da Orchestra Camera della Sardegna’, performing Schubert’s String Quintet in C major alongside Roman Simović, Gordan Nikolić, Milena Simović and Celine Flamen.
 He became a founding member of the Strathearn Piano Trio in 2015 with whom he has performed at festivals including the Edinburgh Queen’s Hall ‘Winterplay’ Festival and the Edinburgh Fringe Festival.
 In 2019, Finn and his trio were invited to participate in a visit to the Colburn School in Los Angeles, where they received lessons and tutoring from members of the Tokyo, and St Lawrence String Quartets.

 Finn has been principal cellist of all three of Scotland’s National Youth Orchestras.

 Finn is extremely grateful for the financial support he has received from Caroline Fitzmaurice Trust, The Cross Trust, the Dunard Fund, and the Hope Scott Trust.
-He is particularly delighted to be the recipient of the Royal Philharmonic Society’s ‘Julius Isserlis Scholarship’, 2019.
+Currently, Finn plays on an old English cello made by Lockey Hill c.
+1790.